 Surprise!
 Winter months give kids the opportunities to share hats and hats give kids the opportunity to share combs and brushes for hat hair.
-That means springtime lice infestations are possible.
+Springtime, who doesn’t share a baseball helmet or two?
+That means spring and summertime lice infestations are possible.
 Anytime kids are in close contact with one another, lice are possible, if not probable.
 Have no fear, the lice myth busters are here!

 Myth #1 – Head lice infestations occur because of a lack of cleanliness.

 Head lice love clean hair!
 It is easier for them to grip the base of the hair shaft so they can lay their eggs.
 Lice feed off a blood protein which they obtain from biting the scalp.

 Myth #2 –Head lice are contracted from pets.